• Skip to primary navigation

 • Kale only needs to be massaged with a little of the dressing, just long enough to start to break down some of the fibers and reduce in volume.

-• Save a dish and reuse the one you used to toss the sweet potatoes and vinegar with for massaging the kale.
+• Save a dish and massage the kale in the bowl that was used to toss the sweet potatoes and vinegar together.

 • Plenty of times I’ve just tossed un-steamed cubed tempeh with half of the marinade ingredients, let them marinate while the oven preheats, and baked them as per the instructions in the recipe.
 I’ve seen that my un-steamed tempeh doesn’t soak up as much marinade, so I use half the amount.

 Preheat the oven to 425 F (220 C).
-For oil-free roasting, toss sweet potatoes with apple cider vinegar and salt.
+For oil-free roasting, in a large bowl toss sweet potatoes with apple cider vinegar and salt.
 Don’t pour them onto a baking tray, lift them out of the bowl to leave excess vinegar behind.
+If you're not oil-free, skip the apple cider vinegar and use a neutral-tasting oil.
+Discard any remaining vinegar or wipe out any leftover oil to reuse the bowl.

 Bake the marinated tempeh on a silicone mat or parchment-lined baking tray for 20 minutes, stirring halfway through.